OneTimePads/BubbleDataCanvas/README.md

 Features:

 * Move, resize, rename, re-parent, and delete bubbles.
 * Supports an extremely deep hierarchy, with a maximum depth approaching `Number.MAX_SAFE_INTEGER`.
-At such extreme depths, JavaScript floating-point precision limitations may cause non-deterministic behavior.
+At such extreme depths, JavaScript floating-point precision limitations may cause non-deterministic-like behavior.
+Fun to watch and 100% safe.
 * Save and load data locally or from files.

 Data files are encrypted with a password using a simple XOR-CBC encryption algorithm.